 This is one of two courses that exposes students to contemporary visual criticism and theory in art and design.
-This course brings together reading, discussion, writing, oral presentations, and at least three site-visits (museums, galleries, agencies, conventions, studios, etc.), to help students expand their art and design vocabulary.
-Students will practice verbally analyzing and articulating their practices in relationship to various histories and cultures.
+This course brings together reading, discussion, writing, oral presentations, and two to three site visits (museums, galleries, agencies, conventions, studios, etc.), to help students expand their art and design vocabulary.
+Students will practice analyzing and articulating their practices in relationship to various histories and cultures in verbal and written formats.
 Via individual studio visits with the instructor early in the semester, this course becomes highly tailored to reflect the areas of foci of the enrolled students.
 Early in this course, students will examine concepts of privilege and difference in relationship to systems of power, both in and outside the art and design worlds.
 Also early in the course, students will be briefly introduced to basic popular lenses for examining art and design work, including selected identity issues (race, gender, sexuality), iconography/semiotics, Marxism, and cultural studies/post-colonialism.
-Topics for the remainder of the course will be determined by the students' practices, and the instructor will provide appropriate historical context as necessary.
+Topics for the remainder of the course will be influenced by the students' practices, and the instructor will provide appropriate historical context as necessary.